-Clothing and Functional Items as Artifacts
+Clothing and Functional Items

 This aqua glass "Lea & Perrins" bottle stopper has an interested story.
 In 1981, rangers stopped a bottle digger from looting near the Merrie Way parking lot at Land's End.
 This bottle stopper was one of several Victorian artifacts saved.
 Ironically, this illegal incident helped archeologists identify archeological sites in the area over the subsequent years, proving that the artifact was invaluable in a knowledge rather than a monetary way.
 Next time you eat Worchestershire sauce, check the lable to see if it is Lea & Perrins - they are still in business today although their bottle stoppers have changed.